saad-mh/saad-mh/README.md

 #  About Me:
-I'm a developer and student currently pursuing Bachelor of Technology specialising in Computer Sciences.
+I'm a student and developer currently pursuing my Bachelor of Technology specialising in Computer Sciences.

 ## 🌐 Socials: